Cobbler (v3.3.7) Windows Deployment Guide

 More info on this service and configuration in the Tips & Troubleshooting section below

-Enable and start the smb service
+Enable and start the SMB service

 systemctl enable --now smb